MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 The map approach can be more suitable when there is a `blade` entity that needs to apply a lasting "poison" effect on a `human` entity, assuming the poison effect is something the mod came up with.
 If a human doesn't want to be poisoned, it could put `unpoisonable` in its own map, which the `blade` could check for.
 If the message approach were to instead be taken, then every human would need to be modified, to handle a potential `poisoned` message.

 The message approach on the other hand is stateless, in the sense that it just processes/ignores a message and moves on, which can be nice.
-If the game developer allows mods to allocate their own maps willy nilly, then the message approach might make the most sense.
+If the game developer allows mods to allocate their own data structures in their functions, then the message approach might make the most sense.

 ## Documentation, security, and type checking in one